taeruh/pauli_tracker/pauli_tracker/xdocs/lib.md

 ```

 ### The time ordering (of measurements)
-This example introduces the [induced_ordering] module that can be used to
+This example introduces the [induced_order] module that can be used to
 analyse measurement dependencies.
 ```rust
 # #[cfg_attr(coverage_nightly, coverage(off))]